 Although nose swelling in pregnancy does not pose a significant health risk, it can cause discomfort and disrupt sleep, leading to fatigue and frustration.
 It can also affect the sense of smell and taste for some women.
 Fortunately, several self-care measures can help alleviate the symptoms of nose swelling in pregnancy.
 However, it is important to consult an experienced doctor before using over-the-counter medications or nasal decongestants to ensure their safety during pregnancy.

 What Are Some Unusual Symptoms of Pregnancy?

 Apart from swelling in the nose, there are a lot of other unusual symptoms of pregnancy.
 However, not all women will experience all of these uncommon symptoms during pregnancy.
-Some women may find a change in their hair colour due to pigmentation, some may notice hair growing on their belly, and there will be some who may notice their feet becoming longer or bigger.
+Some women may find a change in their hair colour due to pigmentation, some may notice hair growing on their belly, and some may notice their feet becoming longer or bigger.
 All these symptoms are due to hormonal changes in the body during pregnancy.
 But they should return to normal after delivery.

-Why Does the Nose Swell During Pregnancy?
+Why Does the Nose Swelling During Pregnancy?

 - During the first trimester of pregnancy, the blood vessels expand to send more blood to the growing foetus.
 These blood vessels expand in the sinuses and nasal passages too, thus causing a slight swelling in the nose.

 - During the last trimester of pregnancy, water retention in the face may cause the nose to swell greatly.